M1 (Singaporean company): 2018–present: Keppel, SPH, delisting, and 5G

+Network

 Products and services

 M1 is one of the four major full service communications providers in Singapore.
 It offers a suite of mobile voice-and-data communication services over its 3G/3.5G/4G/LTE-A network, including international-call services to both mobile- and fixed-line customers.
 These include SMS, MMS, WAP, GPRS, 3G, 3.5G and 4G.
 It also offers prepaid mobile services, including prepaid data plans, under its M Card brand.
 It is one of the operators in Singapore to offer a prepaid 4G service.

-As of 2021, M1 currently offers three customisable mobile plans and offers non-standalone access to 5G networks in select areas throughout Singapore.
-Its three plans are known as Bespoke Contract, Bespoke SIM, and Bespoke Flexi, all of which allow the customer to build a personalised plan with specific price points, data, and talk time.
+As of 2021, M1 currently offers three customizable mobile plans and offers non-standalone access to 5G networks in select areas throughout Singapore.
+Its three plans are known as Bespoke Contract, Bespoke SIM, and Bespoke Flexi, all of which allow the customer to build a personalized plan with specific price points, data, and talk time.
 The Bespoke Contract plan allows customers to enter into a contract with a set monthly price for up to two years.
 The Bespoke SIM and Bespoke Flexi plans are non-contract plans and can be adjusted once a month at no charge.
 The Bespoke SIM plan provides SIM cards to users with existing handsets while the Bespoke Flexi plan combines both a SIM card and a handset in the monthly price.

+On 26 July 2022, M1, with 2 other fellow telecommunications companies Singtel and StarHub, announced the retiring of 3G services by 31 July 2024.
+This would include voice, messaging and data services that run on 3G.